JetDev22/CustomPrinterX1/README.md

 - Heatbed Thermistor 1 (EPCOS - Best choice for EPCOS thermistors) (in configuration.h)
 - Print Dimensions - TBA (in configuration.h)
 - Adjusted Extruder EO Steps to 385 for BMG Extruder (in configuration.h)
-- define_eeprom uncommented to allow saveing to eeprom (in configuration.h)
 - Redefined preheat values (PLA 210°C/60°C and PETG 240°C/70°C) (in configuration.h)
 - sdsupport uncommented to allow for use with SD Card (in configuration.h)
 - TMC_debug uncommented to allow debuing and monitoring of the steppers through UART (in configuration_adv.h)